Huzifa1/vllm-profiling/README.md

 python3 apply_vllm_changes.py
 ```

 4) Create `env.json` file.
 Currently there is an example in `examples/model_size/env.json`.
-The file show follow the following format:
+The file should follow the following format:
 ```json
 {
     "env": {